 American Adoptions provides legal counsel for both birth and adoptive families so that both parties have someone to guide them through the legal step of adoption in MS and they can make fully informed decisions.

 When working with a national adoption agency like American Adoptions, it’s common to adopt a child from outside of Mississippi.
 In those situations, the Interstate Compact on the Placement of Children (ICPC) process must be observed before you can return home to Mississippi with your child after placement.
 The ICPC process occurs anytime children are adopted across state lines to ensure that those children are going to safe homes, so this is equally necessary for families who live outside of MS and adopt a child from Mississippi.
 If you live in MS and adopt a child in Mississippi, ICPC won’t be necessary for your adoption.

 Post-placement study requirements will also need to be met after you’ve returned home to Mississippi with your child, and then your adoption finalization hearing will be scheduled to take place in your local district court several months later.
 At the hearing, you’ll be granted your legal parental rights and the final decree of adoption, which is the final legal step of the Mississippi adoption process.

 Adoptions in Mississippi may technically end with finalization, but they’re an ongoing emotional journey for everyone involved.
 American Adoptions encourages open adoptions whenever situations allow, as studies have shown them to be beneficial for birth and adoptive parents, but especially for adoptees.

-Call us at 1-800-ADOPTION to learn more about how to adopt a baby in Mississippi, or request free Mississippi adoption information online now.
+Call us at 1-800-ADOPTION to learn more about how to adopt a baby in Mississippi with our agency, or request free Mississippi adoption information online now.